alexandrac1420/RealTimeInteractiveBoardSecurity/README.md

 **Features:**
 - Provides REST endpoints for the client to obtain information about the server's status and other operations unrelated to drawing on the interactive board.

+### WebSecurityConfig (@Configuration)

+WebSecurityConfig provides security configurations for the application:

+**Features:**
+- Configures HTTP security to require authentication for all endpoints except the login page.
+- Defines in-memory user details for authentication.
+- Configures HTTPS on port 8443 for secure communication.

 ## Deployment on AWS